A very pretty mid-terraced cottage with breath-taking views to Ireland and the Isle of Orsay.

 Via an outer front door to entrance porch/cloaks, inner split stable door to welcoming sitting room with log burning stove, window to front showcasing spectacular water views, open plan to kitchen area, informal breakfasting bar, stable door to rear door exit, bedroom 1 with window to front, linen cupboard housing electrical switch gear, cupboard housing hot water tank, family bathroom with shower enclosure, bedroom 2 (master) with wash hand basin, window to rear.

 Natural front gardens which are sloping and have natural rocky outcrops.
 In all, the gardens extend to about 0.08 acres, and from its vantage point there are outstanding views to the sea to Ireland and the Isle of Orsay.
+The current owner has advised that seals can be spotted most days within a short walk from the property.

 34 Bay View is a very pretty mid-terraced cottage and offers breath-taking uninterrupted views across the sea to Ireland and the Isle of Orsay.